-The Nintendo Switch OLED is out today.
-Here’s how to get it
+Two Nintendo Switch OLED bundles are in stock at Very

 It isn’t the first follow-up Nintendo has developed for the wildly popular original Switch (£279, Amazon.co.uk), which was first released in 2017.
 Two years ago, the company debuted the Nintendo Switch lite, a handheld-only version (£194.47, Amazon.co.uk).
 You can read our round-up of the best games consoles to find out how they differ.

-The Switch OLED releases today and is available to buy at a number of retailers.
+The Switch OLED launched on 8 October and is available to buy at a number of retailers.
 If you want to know who has stock right now, keep on reading.

 Read more:

-The console is quickly being snapped up by eager customers and, yes, likely stock scalpers as well, but pleny of retailers have stock available right now.
+The console is quickly being snapped up by eager customers and, yes, likely stock scalpers as well, so not many retailers have stock available right now.

 Where to buy Nintendo Switch OLED in the UK:

-- Amazon – In stock now
+- Amazon – Out of stock

-- Argos – In stock now
+- Argos – Out of stock

-- My Nintendo Store – Out of stock
+- Nintendo Store – Out of stock

-- Game – In stock now
+- Game – Out of stock

-- Smyths Toys – In stock now
+- Smyths Toys – Out of stock

-- Simply Games – In stock now
+- Simply Games – Out of stock

-- Currys PC World – Out of stock
+- Currys – Out of stock

 - ShopTo – Out of stock

-Note: UPDATE: Nintendo Switch OLED bundles with Metroid Dread or Pokemon: Shining Pearl and Pokemon: Brilliant Diamond are in stock at Very.
-Read on for more information.